-Traumatic brain injuries (TBI), regardless of their origins, can result in permanent disability and even death.
-In some cases, individuals never fully recover from their injuries, which may impact their ability to live independently and support themselves financially.
+Regardless of their origins, traumatic brain injuries (TBIs) can result in permanent disability and even death.
+In some cases, individuals never fully recover from their injuries, impacting their ability to live independently and support themselves financially.

-In some cases, you may be able to bring legal claims against those responsible for your injuries with the advice of an Alexandria traumatic brain injury lawyer.
+In some cases, you may be able to bring legal claims against those responsible for your injuries with the assistance of an Alexandria traumatic brain injury lawyer.
 Bringing a claim for compensation related to an accident that caused you injuries is not always easy.
-A competent injury attorney may be able to evaluate any potential claims and gather the information and evidence necessary to support a valid legal claim.
+A catastrophic injury attorney can evaluate any potential claims and gather the information and evidence necessary to support a valid legal claim.

 Traumatic Brain Injuries